Hendo10X/zipdrop/DEPLOYMENT_CHECKLIST.md

 ### 5. Monitoring & Security
 - [ ] Set up error monitoring (e.g., Sentry)
-- [ ] Monitor Google Maps API usage
+- [ ] Monitor Mapbox API usage (100,000 free requests/month)
-- [ ] Set up API usage alerts
+- [ ] Set up API usage alerts (optional)
-- [ ] Review API key restrictions
 - [ ] Enable HTTPS (should be automatic on Vercel/Netlify)
 - [ ] Test SSL certificate

 ## Common Issues & Solutions

-### Issue: "GOOGLE_MAPS_API_KEY is not configured"
+### Issue: "MAPBOX_ACCESS_TOKEN is not configured"
 - **Solution**: Ensure the environment variable is set correctly
 - Check spelling and make sure there are no extra spaces
 - Restart the development server after adding env vars

 ### Issue: "Failed to verify address"
 - **Solution**:
-  - Check if Geocoding API is enabled in Google Cloud Console
-  - Verify API key is correct
+  - Verify your Mapbox access token is correct
+  - Check if you've exceeded the free tier limit (100,000 requests/month)
+  - Ensure your token has the appropriate scopes
+  - Test the token at https://account.mapbox.com/access-tokens/
-  - Check if billing is enabled (required for Geocoding API)
+  - Check for typos in the address input
-  - Check API request quotas

 ### Issue: "Unauthorized" errors in dashboard
 - **Solution**: